yonileibowitz/Blog/blog-posts/analyzing-nyc-taxi-rides.md

 ![](../resources/images/nyc-taxi-boroughs.png)

-Let's see where FHV rides are trending by their pickup and dropoff locations, and how it compares to Yellow cabs and Green taxis:
+Let's see where FHV rides are being used according to their pickup and dropoff locations, and how it compares to Yellow cabs and Green taxis:

 #### FHV pickups & dropoffs